-Created by Meg Welchman – psychologist and author of 'This Present Moment - An Art Therapy Journal' – Creative Mindfulness provides fun, insightful, easy lessons, grounded in positive psychological theory, that explore what it means to be creative and how to bring more creativity into your life.
+Created by Meg Welchman – psychologist and author of 'This Present Moment - An Art Therapy Journal' – and including plenty of guest speakers explaining their own creative processes, Creative Mindfulness provides fun, insightful, easy lessons, grounded in positive psychological theory, that explore what it means to be creative and how to bring more creativity into your life.

 Creative Mindfulness will help you;

 • apply the principles of mindfulness to your projects,